Wild Salmon with Wasabi Goat Cheese

 - Kosher salt and pepper

 - Remove salmon from refrigerator 15 minutes before cooking.
 Heat oven or grill to 375°F.

 - In a small bowl, stir the softened goat cheese and wasabi paste together until smooth.
 Refrigerate up to one week.

 - Cut 2 pieces of wide, heavy-duty aluminum foil about 6-inches longer than the salmon side.
 Stack the foil pieces (shiny side down) on a baking sheet and spray generously with cooking spray.
 Place the salmon, skin side down, in the middle of the foil.
 Fold the foil sides and ends up (1 to 2-inches) to make a shallow pan around the salmon, leaving at least a 1-inch margin around the fish.
 Season salmon with salt and pepper.

 - Carefully transfer the foil pan to the center of the preheated oven or grill.
 Do not cover the salmon or close the foil over the salmon.
-Close oven or grill cover and cook for 7 to 10 minutes, cooking just until fish is lightly translucent in the center – it will finish cooking from retained heat.
+Close oven or grill cover and cook for 7 to 10 minutes if using sockeye salmon; king, keta and silver salmon will take a few more minutes to cook.
+Cook just until fish is lightly translucent in the center – it will finish cooking from retained heat.
 Remove from the oven or grill and let rest a few minutes before serving.